More Thoughts

 The five “aggregates” (khandas/ skhandas)- the development of "ego"/"self":

-1) form/ body (physical)- identification with the body creates the sense of "self" and the idea of separateness- the egoic mind develops from identification with form and creates "I/me/mine" and "other"
+1) form/ body (physical- the body and senses)- identification with the body creates the sense of "self" and the idea of separateness- the egoic mind develops from identification with form and creates "I/me/mine" and "other"

-2) feelings/ sensations (valence)- the body has experiences that are broadly characterized as pleasant, neutral, unpleasant (or like, indifference, dislike)- there is a spectrum from strongly pleasant/ liking to strongly unpleasant/ disliking
+2) feelings/ sensations (valence)- the body has experiences, emotions and sensations, that are broadly characterized as pleasant, neutral, unpleasant (or like, indifference, dislike)- there is a spectrum from strongly pleasant/ liking to strongly unpleasant/ disliking

-3) perceptions: sense perceptions- input from senses, perception of form, sound, smell, taste, touch, bodily impressions, and mental objects; perception takes place in relation to an object (or thought) and does not exist independently of an object of attention or thought
+3) perceptions: recognizing and categorizing sensory input and experiences- perception of form, sound, smell, taste, touch, bodily impressions, and mental objects; perception takes place in relation to an object (or thought) and does not exist independently of an object of attention or thought

-4) mental formations: narratives, emotions, concepts, and choices that are a large part of how we understand and interact with the world, labeling/categorizing, "good," "bad," "beautiful," "ugly," etc., and volitional mental actions triggered by objects or thoughts; includes intellectual speculation, confirming or interpreting ourselves, putting ourselves into certain logical, interpretive situations
+4) mental formations: thoughts, beliefs, intentions, attitudes, and preferences that are a large part of how we understand and interact with the world, labeling/categorizing, "good," "bad," "beautiful," "ugly," etc., and volitional mental actions triggered by objects or thoughts; includes intellectual speculation, confirming or interpreting ourselves, putting ourselves into certain logical, interpretive situations

 - positive mental formations: lovingkindness (metta), compassion (karuna), sympathetic joy (mudita), equanimity (upekha), mindfulness (sati), insight (panna)